 Crab Cuisine (Kani Ryori)

-From delicate sashimi to bubbling hot pots, Osaka's crab dishes celebrate the sweet, succulent essence of snow and king crab.
+From delicate sashimi to bubbling hot pots, Osaka's crab dishes celebrate snow and king crab's sweet, succulent essence.
 Whether grilled to smoky perfection or enjoyed raw, each bite is an ode to the ocean's finest.

 Where to Try: